Orson Bean

-Orson Bean (born Dallas Frederick Burrows; July 22, 1928 – February 7, 2020) was an American film, television, and stage actor and comedian.
-He was a game show and talk show host and a "mainstay of Los Angeles’ small theater scene."
+Orson Bean (born Dallas Frederick Burrows; July 22, 1928 – February 7, 2020) was an American film, television, and stage actor and comedian and a "mainstay of Los Angeles’ small theater scene."
 He appeared frequently on several televised game shows from the 1960s through the 1980s and was a longtime panelist on the television game show To Tell the Truth.
 "A storyteller par excellence", he was a favorite of Johnny Carson, appearing on The Tonight Show more than 200 times.

 In the 1960s, Bean remarked in an interview that he became known as a "neocelebrity who's famous for being famous" for his appearances as a panellist on television prime-time gameshows.

 Early life

-Bean was born in Burlington, Vermont, in 1928, while his first cousin twice removed, Calvin Coolidge, was President of the United States.
+Bean was born in Burlington, Vermont on July 22, 1928.
+At the time of his birth, his first cousin twice removed, Calvin Coolidge, was President of the United States.
 Bean was the son of Marian Ainsworth (née Pollard) and George Frederick Burrows.
 His father was a founding member of the American Civil Liberties Union (ACLU), a fund-raiser for the Scottsboro Boys' defense, and a 20-year member of the campus police of Harvard College.
 Bean said his home was "full of causes".
 He left home at 16 after his mother died by suicide.

-Bean graduated from Rindge Technical High School in Cambridge, Massachusetts in 1946.
+Bean graduated from Cambridge High and Latin School in Cambridge, Massachusetts in 1946.
 He then joined the United States Army and was stationed in Japan for a year.
 Following his military service, Bean began working in small venues as a stage magician before moving in the early 1950s to stand-up comedy.
 He studied theatre at HB Studio.

 Stage name

-In an interview on The Tonight Show Starring Johnny Carson in 1974 Bean recounted the source of his stage name.
+In an interview on The Tonight Show Starring Johnny Carson in 1974, Bean recounted the source of his stage name.
 He credited its origin to a piano player named Val at "Hurley's Log Cabin", a restaurant and nightclub in Boston where he had once performed.
 According to Bean, every evening before he went on stage at the nightclub Val would suggest to him a silly name to use when introducing himself to the audience.
 One night, for example, the piano player suggested "Roger Duck," but the young comedian got very few laughs after using that name in his performance.
 On another night, the musician suggested "Orson Bean" and the comedian received a great response from the audience, a reaction so favorable that it resulted in a job offer that same evening from a local theatrical booking agent.
 Given his success on that occasion, Bean decided to keep using the odd-sounding but memorable name.
 (Bean again told the story nearly verbatim on the Carson show September 23, 1976, but Carson appeared to not remember having heard it before.)

 Bean claimed that his name was a blend of the pompous and the amusing.
 He recalled that Orson Welles once called him over to a table and said, "You stole my name," and then dismissed him with a wave.